Skip to Content

 A sister hotel of the world-famous Fairmont Banff Springs Hotel, the Chateau Lake Louise is renowned for its level of luxury.
 With over 500 rooms, the Chateau Lake Louise has a guest room for all tastes, ranging from a simple Fairmont Room, to 1 or 2 bedroom suites with a lake view, to opulent accommodations on the Fairmont Gold floor.

-With the level of luxury you’d expect at a Fairmont hotel, a stay at the Chateau Lake Louise does not come cheap, but we encourage you to view the current deals for the Chateau Lake Louise.
+With the level of luxury you’d expect at a Fairmont hotel, a stay at the Chateau Lake Louise does not come cheap.
+Make an informed decision by reading our Chateau Lake Louise review and browsing the current deals at the Fairmont hotel.

 HI Lake Louise Alpine Centre